Umm Kulthum: Career

+Umm Kulthum had a brief but highly successful film career in Egypt between 1936 and 1947.
+While she is most famous as a singer, her six feature films were instrumental in cementing her status as a cultural icon and expanding her reach across the Arab world.
+Umm Kulthum starred in six major motion pictures, often portraying strong-willed female characters in stories that blended romance with moral and nationalist themes.
+She made her debut as an actress in the Studio Misr movie Weddad by Fritz Kramp.
+During her career, she would act in five more movies, of which four would be directed by Ahmad Badrakhan while Sallama and Fatma would be the most acclaimed.

+Among the army men trapped were the figures who would lead the 1952 Egyptian revolution, prominently Gamal Abdel Nasser.
 Following the revolution, the Egyptian Musicians' Union of which she became a member (and eventually president), rejected her because she had sung for the then-deposed King Farouk of Egypt.
 When Nasser discovered that her songs were banned from being aired on the radio, he reportedly said something to the effect of "What are they, crazy?
 Do you want Egypt to turn against us?"
 Later, Nasser would schedule his speeches so they would not interfere with the radio performances of Umm Kulthum.

 Some claim that Umm Kulthum's popularity helped Nasser's political agenda.
 For example, Nasser's speeches and other government messages were frequently broadcast immediately after Umm Kulthum's monthly radio concerts.
 She sang many songs in support of Nasser, with whom she developed a close friendship.
-One of her songs associated with Nasser—"Wallāhi Zamān, Yā Silāḥī" ("It's Been a Long Time, O Weapon of Mine")—was adopted as the Egyptian national anthem from 1960 to 1979, when President Sadat replaced it by the less militant "Bilady, Bilady, Bilady" following peace negotiations with Israel; it remains the Egyptian anthem to this day.
+One of her songs associated with Nasser—Wallāhi Zamān, Yā Silāḥī ("It's Been a Long Time, O Weapon of Mine")—was adopted as the Egyptian national anthem from 1960 to 1979, when President Sadat replaced it by the less militant Bilady, Bilady, Bilady, following peace negotiations with Israel; it remains the Egyptian anthem to this day.

 Umm Kulthum was also known for her continuous contributions to works supporting the Egyptian military efforts.
 Until 1972, for about half a century she gave at least one monthly concert.
 Umm Kulthum's monthly concerts were renowned for their ability to clear the streets of some of the world's most populous cities as people rushed home to tune in.